vsm/vsm-box/README.md

   targeted term-lookup, customizable per Edit-type term.
   These properties may also be stored in VSM-sentences that were built with a VSM-template, so that they can use the same query-options when being re-edited.
-  `queryOptions` accepts these optional sub-prop.s, as defined in vsm-dictionary:
+  `queryOptions` accepts these optional sub-properties, as defined in
+  vsm-dictionary:
   + `filter`: {Object}:
     + `dictID`: {Array(String)}:
       a list of dictIDs.
 It returns only for these, combined in OR-mode.